 It really does pay taking a driver with you, thanks to our speedy driver Jordi we managed to arrive at the Lake District in just over 5 hours.
 It was on the drive that we encountered our next hurdle: sleep.
 We had planned to use this drive to get some much needed shut eye to keep us going for the climb ahead, however that is easier said than done and only one of us actually managed a sustainable level of sleep.

 A 3am start this time with waterproofs on and torches out and we were ready to go.
-Although the smallest peak, we had been told enough times that this was the hardest climb of the lot and our sleep deprived bodies were not filled with heaps of confidence.
+Although the smallest of the 3 peaks, we had been told enough times that this was the hardest climb of the lot and our sleep deprived bodies were not filled with heaps of confidence.
 We marched on in the dark regardless.
 Unable to see more than a few metres in front of us we took it, quite literally, one step at a time.
 With a steeper and rockier terrain than Ben Nevis, coupled with a fresh spray of rain, the path was slippy underfoot, meaning that more precious time was added on to this climb.
 An hour and a half later, the sun began to rise and we were able to truly appreciate the beauty that this mountain and its surrounding landscape had to offer.
 Surrounded by the magnificent rolling hills of the Lake District, the mountain path ran through a valley, providing us with an amazing view of England’s deepest lake, Wast water.
 From here we were able to catch a glimpse of the top of the mountain, mostly hidden by a thick blanket of cloud.

 We were informed by a helpful passerby this time that the peak was ‘not far away’ and trust me, after plugging on for all this time, there was nothing else we needed to hear.
 The mountain fast became more technical, with a steeper and more shallow incline into the clouds and we were shortly greeted with the best view of them all: the summit (an excuse to sit down and have a biscuit, or a whole bar of Cadburys…).
 Signalling we had reached half way through the challenge, there was no better feeling than realising we were an hour ahead of schedule.
 After a short break and taking time to take those all important summit group shots, we headed downhill.